• Skip to primary navigation

 Is Marinating Chicken For 30 Minutes Enough?

-In 30 minutes, you can add considerable flavors to skinless chicken breasts/ chunks, especially if you poke some holes with a fork in the surface of the chicken to allow the marinade to permeate.
+In 30 minutes, you can add considerable flavor to skinless chicken breasts/ chunks, especially if you poke some holes with a fork in the surface of the chicken to allow the marinade to permeate.

-Allowing it to sit in the marinade for up to 2 hours, will give you better results though.
+Allowing it to sit in the marinade for up to 2 hours will give you better results though.

-How Long Is Too Much Time To Marinade Chicken for Indian food
+How Long Is Too Much Time To Marinade Chicken for Indian food?

 Marinades can be used to flavor the chicken as well as tenderize it, depending on the ingredients.
 A marinade with sugar or salt will tenderize the chicken slightly, but a marinade with an acid, such as lemon juice or vinegar, buttermilk, or yogurt, will change the texture of the chicken's exterior texture over time.